browserengineering/book/book/accessibility.md

             self.document.layout(self.zoom)
 ```

-Then pass it recursively by looking at the parent value for a layout object,
-in a similar way to how we compute other values like `y`.
-Here is `BlockLayout`;
-I've omitted the other classes, which all look similar and set zoom at the
-beginning of `layout`:
+Every other layout object can also have a `zoom` field, copied from
+its parent in `layout`.
+Here's `BlockLayout`; the other layout classes
+should do the same:

 ``` {.python}
 class BlockLayout: